Harvard, MIT sue Trump govt over order revoking visas for foreign students

 "The order came down without notice -- its cruelty surpassed only by its recklessness," Bacow said.

-"It appears that it was designed purposefully to place pressure on colleges and universities to open their on-campus classrooms for in-person instruction this fall, without regard to concerns for the health and safety of students, instructors and others," he added.
+He added it was made "without regard to concerns for the health and safety of students, instructors and others."

 The universities say in their lawsuit that the order would harm students "immensely," both personally and financially.